lekoala/silverstripe-foundation-emails/README.md

 - The footer display the social medias links and a user defined text in the SiteConfig

 In the footer, social medias links should be provided through the EmailFooterLinks method on the SiteConfig.
-Each item consist of a : Class, Link and Label.
+Each item consist of a : Class, Link, Label and Icon.

 Make it your own styles
 ==================